mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 Despite the seemingly flat numbers, Zestful is growing.
 I have more customers making regular API calls than ever before.
 The stats above are a month behind because my payment processor is bad at showing accrued revenue.

 Based on rough data, I expect a 5-10x jump in revenue for November.
-I've also added better logging so that, in the future, I can track my earnings in real time rather than waiting around for my API gateway to report it a month later.
+I've also added better logging, which allows me track my earnings in real time from now on rather than waiting around for my API gateway to report it a month later.

 ## My many attempts to sell meal plans

-I spent most of October creating and selling keto meal plans on my content website, Is It Keto.
-After a quick first sale, I struggled to find new customers willing to purchase these plans.

-The sections below detail the various experiments I ran in attempts to jumpstart sales.

-### The boring stuff

-About half of the effort in putting up the meal plans for sale was just a matter of the boring adminstrative work to make it happen:

-* Draftedg a royalty agreement and collecting e-signatures from my meal plan author partner
-* Set up payment processing on Stripe
-* Proofread, reformatted, and added branding to the meal plans to match Is It Keto's existing style conventions
+As I mentioned [last month](/retrospectives/2019/10/#creating-premium-meal-plans-for-is-it-keto), my big venture for October was to launch paid meal plans on Is It Keto, my website about the keto diet.

+The launch came together as expected.
+I worked with a third-party meal plan author who agreed to let me resell their plans under the Is It Keto brand in exchange for a royalty on every sale.

+I managed to make a couple of sales, but it proved to be far harder than I anticipated.

 ### I ran a smoke test